ibm-cloud-security/data-shield-reference-apps/scripts/sgx-driver-psw/README.md

-# SGX Driver and PSW Installer
+# Intel SGX Driver and PSW Installer
+These scripts install the Intel SGX driver and the Intel SGX Platform Software on SGX-enabled systems.

+The following operating systems are supported:
+* Ubuntu 16.04.3
+* Ubuntu 18.04
+* Red Hat Enterprise Linux Server release 7.4

 ## Install on bare metal server
 ```